Store-bought bread without milk is hard to find.

 And well, mom uses it for dutch oven bread, lol.

 The first time I tried a Dutch Oven Bread recipe recommended by a friend, it turned out perfectly.

 It was so easy, in fact, that I was able to make a wheat-free version for my father-in-law the next time.

-And the third time, I made some healthy alterations that worked, too.
+And the third time, I made an oat bread version of my own that worked beautifully, too.